Census Data for Irondale ...

 More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).

 Using the population (12,349 people) and land area (17.31 square miles [44.8 km²]) values from the 2010 Census, Irondale had a population density of 706 people per square mile [272.9 people/km²].

 In comparison, the 2000 Census shows Irondale had a population of 9,813 people and a land area of 8.97 square miles [23.2 km²].
 This gives a population density of 1,092 people per square mile [422 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Irondale.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
-More information about these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Irondale had 5,495 Housing Units<3> and with its population of 12,349 people, this averages 2.25 people per Housing Unit.